 - You can wear a comfortable pair of soundproof headphones.
 These are worn externally, so they are not as prone to bacterial growth that can affect the delicate parts of your ear.

 - White noise machines are a popular sleep gadget among many people to help them sleep.
 Hybrids of white noise machines are sound machines that play various sounds to sleep to including rain, waterfalls, or ocean waves.

 - Run a fan.
 A fan helps to muffle the sounds you don’t want to hear and it circulates the air while you sleep.

 If none of these options sound appealing, consider getting a custom pair of earplugs that are designed to fit your ears perfectly.
-They are typically made out of gentle materials that are less inviting to bacteria growth.
+They are typically made out of gentle materials that don't cause side effects like bacteria growth.

 When properly used, earplugs can help you obtain the restorative sleep you need to be at your best.
 However, be careful when sleeping with earplugs or choose an alternative method to block out unwanted noise.

 If you found this article useful and shareable, please copy and paste the following into the html code of your website or blog:

 Learn More About Going Green at the <a href="https://www.plushbeds.com/blogs/green-sleep/is-sleeping-with-earplugs-dangerous">PlushBeds Green Sleep Blog</a>.